 Loving someone with anxiety or depression is the definition of lasting love that has no boundaries or limitations.
 It seeks no reward for thriving in the imperfect nature of humanity, that which makes all of our personal connections so vastly unique.
 Real love triumphs over the most dangerous of evils; those that exist inside each and every one of us.

 The intricacies of who are intertwine with those we pull deeply into our lives.
 Our strengths and weaknesses lie naked and vulnerable to the people we love enough to show them to.
 Falling in love is letting go.
 It’s understanding that you’re worthy of being loved for the totality of who you are and capable of loving another in that same way.

 Mental illness is unique.
 It manifests itself in a multitude of ways.
 It plays no favorites, chooses no sides and runs from no one.
 It lives inside some of the people we all love.
 Throughout their lives, they’ve attacked it, tried to reason with it and searched tirelessly for freedom from the moments it has plagued.
 They’ve sought out love and found that some pieces of who they are cannot be understood or accepted.
 They’ve had moments of invigorating, phenomenal joy and also moments of dark and unexplainable despair.
 They’ve endured fear invisible to those around them.
 They’ve learned to cope, control and live.
 They’ve climbed mountains no one knew existed.
 And most importantly, they’ve discovered love in you, even with a mind that so relentlessly tries to convince them otherwise.

-What does it mean to love someone with depression, anxiety or another mental illness?
+What does it mean: Loving someone with anxiety, depression, or another mental illness?